redsoxfan0219/portfolio/content/en/docs/guides/gitfortechnicalwriters/index.md

 Git is a distributed VCS.
 It's by far the most popular VCS in the world.

-Unlike many programs technical writers may be familiar with (MS Word, MadCap Flare, etc.), Git is a command line tool.
-It is directed by textual commands entered in the command line, not by the point-and-click direction of a mouse.
+Unlike many programs technical writers may be familiar with (MS Word, MadCap Flare, etc.), Git is a command-line tool.
+Therefore, it is directed by textual commands entered in the command line, not by the point-and-click direction of a mouse.

 ### Aside on the Command Line

 For those technical writers that are unfamiliar with the command line, using it can be scary the first few times.
 You're totally going to break your computer if you enter the wrong character, right?
 (Nah, not likely.)

-Fear of the command line is completely understandable if you've never used it.But the fact is that the command line is, in many respects, superior to point-and-click direction once you get used to it.
+Fear of the command line is completely understandable if you've never used it.
+But the fact is that the command line is, in many respects, superior to point-and-click direction once you get used to it.
 It's oftentimes far quicker.
 You can do things with it that you can't with your mouse.
-Using it brings you closer to the tools that developers use, helping to break down the barrier that can separate technical writers from their developer partners.
+Using it brings you closer to the tools that developers use, helping to break down the barrier that can separate technical writers from their developer counterparts.

 So don't fear the command line.
 Embrace it.